 Tierney's intricate worldbuilding is successful precisely because it's so intricate.
 Robert Price's lengthy foreword and introductions to each of the stories show the immense amount of research Tierney did in his study of ancient history, religion and Gnosticism as well as his deep knowledge of the HPL Mythos.
 That deep detail is what gives Simon's world a solid reality.
 Suspension of disbelief requires little effort.
 Until you get somebody else's characters running around like they stepped in from another soundstage and then it all falls apart.
 If the stories weren't written with such conviction I wouldn't have been so offended by Yoda showing up.
 In a lighter tale it might have worked, but not here.

-After that the concluding stories are passable.
-We get a front seat to the assassination of Caligula and learn the ultimate fate of Pontius Pilate and meet Deep Ones in the harbor of Tyre.
+The concluding stories are passable.
+We get a front seat to the assassination of Caligula, learn the ultimate fate of Pontius Pilate, and meet Deep Ones in the harbor of Tyre.
 Along the way Simon learns more secrets about the evil machinations behind the events of day-to-day world and fights monsters.
 Never once does it get that exciting and that's a big component of what I'm looking for in S&S. It's really sort of the primary element.

 However, I can't recommend getting your own copy of "The Scroll of Thoth".
 In putting this together I was shocked to learn the cheapest copy on Amazon is going for $60 bucks.
 It's just not worth the investment.